SEARCH ECU WebsitePeople GO

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-3. All URL addresses in the text (e.g., http://pkp.sfu.ca) are activated and ready to click.
+3. All URL addresses in the text (e.g., http://pkp.sfu.ca) are activated and ready to select.

-6. The author's name has been removed from the document's Properties, which in Microsoft Word 2003 is found in the File menu.
+8. The author's name has been removed from the document's Properties.
+In Microsoft Word 2007 it is found in the Office Button under Prepare->Properties.
+In Word 2010 it is found under File -> Options.

 Copyright Notice